jamie33o/history-of-michael-collins/README.md

 ![website on differnt devices](assets/images/different-screen-sizes.png)

 ## Features
-In this section we go over the features of the website, and show examples of how it appears on different devices.
+In this section we go over the features of the website, and show examples of the different sections.

 ### Homepage